playtron-os/plugin-local/README.md

 This plugin allows sideloading games to your [Playtron GameOS](https://github.com/playtron-os/gameos) device that are not available on supported stores (development builds, DRM-free games, shareware, launchers, etc.)

-As of Playtron GameOS Beta 1, the local plugin is installed by default.
-Older versions of the operating system do not fully support plugins.

 ## Build

 Building is optional and recommended for plugin developers only.